Netwise Hosting launches workplace recovery at its data centre

 The suite has space for up to 40 users and offers its members a service where everything is taken care of, including the use of workstations, VOIP phones, printing and scanning, wireless connectivity and a range of other on-site amenities.

 This essentially reserves space for immediate use in the event of a disaster that is exclusive to a business' postcode area .

 Netwise Hosting asserts having a standby office on hand for a company's core team after a localised issue at their primary place of work is now critical for proper compliance with best-practice disaster recovery concepts, in addition to more comprehensive adhesion to the ISO 22301 certificate standard.

 The suite is located near the Bermondsey underground station and is easily available from all corners of London.
 Netwise Hosting says they are already delivering peace of mind to a number organisations from single-man operations to large city-based legal and financial firms.

-According to Netwise Hosting, the space is unique being part of its data centre facility as it benefits from dramatically enhanced resiliency like backup generators for the power and dedicated connectivity that is of a data centre standard.
+According to Netwise Hosting, the space is unique being part of its data center facility as it benefits from dramatically enhanced resiliency like backup generators for the power and dedicated connectivity that is of a data center standard.